 Notre Dame opens the season this Friday against No. 1 UCLA in Lincoln, Neb.

 A 29-year veteran head coach at Bowling Green State University, South Bend native Denise Van De Walle joined the Irish staff at the beginning of the 2012 season as a volunteer assistant coach after retiring from BGSU in 2011.
+She is entering her third season with the program in 2014.

 The winningest coach in Mid-American Conference history, Van De Walle compiled an impressive record on 527-378 at the helm of the Falcons.